rpgreview/papersandpaychecks/pnp.md

 The title comes from the memorable artwork of Will McLean in the first edition of the *Advanced Dungeons & Dragons Dungeon Masters Guide*.
 A cursory search will reveal that on more than one occasion the thought has entered the heads of others that *Papers and Paychecks" would make a great roleplaying game, but this is the first time that the idea has seen completion.
 Of course, few workers these days deal as much with "papers", let alone "paychecks", but the game would hardly have the same ring to it if it was called "Emails and Direct Deposits".
 Such is the nature of being in a "industralized and technological society".

 Roleplaying games have been an enormous success story in recent decades, starting with the original table-top versions and even some computer versions, in aggregate reaching out to tens of millions of people worldwide.
 The opportunity is provided in these games to engage in improvised storytelling within the structure of a rules system.
-The rules keeps the storytelling within the bounds of plausibility and the character's capabilities with some level of consistency.
+The rules keep the storytelling within the bounds of plausibility and the character's capabilities within some level of consistency.

 Note the word 'plausibility'. *Papers and Paychecks* posits a world that is downright hostile to the player characters.
 The metaphysical foundation, if you like, is resistentialism.
 This is a supposedly joke philosophy based around the widespread anecdotal evidence of an apparent malice of inanimate objects against people, the word itself coined by Paul Jennings in 1948 as a response to existentialism, and claimed that it was developed by a fictional character, Pierre-Marie Ventre, itself a play on the name Jean-Paul Sartre.

 But of course we all know better than that.
 Let our motto be: "Les choses sont contre nous" ("Things are against us").
-Resistentialism and it has a long and established history well prior to Jennings, as encapsulated by "Murphy's Law" (itself possibly by the mathematician de Morgan, but he already has his own law) and completely expressed by Finagle's Law of Dynamic Negatives, by John W. Campbell, science fiction writer and editor: "Anything that can go wrong, will go wrong and at the worst possible time".
+Resistentialism and it has a long and established history well prior to Jennings, as encapsulated by "Murphy's Law" (itself possibly by the mathematician de Morgan, but he already has his own law) and completely expressed by Finagle's Law of Dynamic Negatives, by John W. Campbell, science fiction writer and editor: "Anything that can go wrong, will go wrong, and at the worst possible time".

-Others characters in the story don't even have to be antagonistic - they may even be driven by pure motives, yet the the time in which they decide to incompetently help proves disasterous.
-It is the role of The Boss to ensure that this happens.
+Others characters in the story don't even have to be antagonistic - they may even be driven by pure motives, yet the the time in which they decide to incompetently help proves disastrous.
+It is the role of The Boss, the participant who narrates the story and moderates the game, to ensure that this happens.
 Ranging from slapstick, absurdity, and even a touch of malevolence, these situational comedies can used to reminisce, inform, and inspire.

-Although presented partially as a spoof, "Papers and Paychecks" is nevertheless a traditional roleplaying game, by what is meant is that it consists of several players, each taking a character (a "player-character" or PC) and their role in a story scenario designed by another player, The Boss, who adjudicates the expressed actions of the player's characters and the environment in which they occur, including the activities of non-player characters (NPCs), and introduces new plot elements as appropriate to generate a narrative flow.
-Usually it is played face-to-face, engaging in the primitive behaviour of actual physical socialisation, it can also be played in electronic communication as well, although real-time communication is recommended over asynchronous methods.
+Although presented partially as a spoof, "Papers and Paychecks" is nevertheless a traditional roleplaying game, in that it consists of several players, each taking a character (a "player-character" or PC) and their role in a story scenario designed by another player, The Boss, who adjudicates the expressed actions of the player's characters and the environment in which they occur, including the activities of non-player characters (NPCs), and introduces new plot elements as appropriate to generate a narrative flow.
+Usually it is played face-to-face, engaging in the primitive behaviour of actual physical socialisation, it can also be played through electronic communication as well, although real-time communication is recommended over asynchronous methods.

-There are five chapters to this book which explains tha game and how to play it.
+There are five chapters to this book which explains the game and how to play it.
 The first chapter is dedicated to character generation, covering the setting and an example of play, before illustrating the steps to build one's own player-character.
-This include the PCs characteristics, profession and wage band, their talents, personality, and starting equipment.
-For thos familiar with roleplaying games, this is a standard system but with the addition of the Luck attribute for narrative purposes.
+This includes the PCs characteristics, profession and wage band, their talents, personality, and starting equipment.

-By the end of the first chapter, the player is ready for action in an antagonistic enviroment, and the second chapter explains in detail exactly what sort of activities they can engage in.
+By the end of the first chapter, the player is ready for action in an antagonistic environment, and the second chapter explains in detail exactly what sort of activities they can engage in.
 This includes an elaboration of the core mechanic game system, the tactical and strategic time scales, the giving and receiving of physical, mental, and social damage, and details of personal equipment.
-As a principle of game design, detail of the activiies is based around the setting.
-Obviously this includes a lot less violence than a roleplaying game in a fantastic setting of wizards and dragons, but a lot more on problems relating to technology and bureaucracy.
+As a principle of game design, detail of the activities is based around the setting.
+Obviously this includes a lot less violence than a roleplaying game in a fantastic setting of wizards and dragons, but a lot more on problems relating to malfunctioning technology and incompetent bureaucracy.

 A collection of non-player characters is offered as the third chapter, broken up according to profession and across various levels of ability.
 These can serve as example characters whom The Boss can introduce to a storyline, or, if the player is in a hurry, a quick template to introduce a new player-character to the game.
-For those familiar with such things this is the equivalent of the "Monster Manual".
+For those familiar with such things this is the equivalent of a "Monster Manual".

 The fourth chapter is The Boss book.
 It's full of advice on what it means to take up the role of moderator, adjudicator, narrator, director, and performer of the non-player characters.
 It also provides valuable information on setting, scenario, and episode design, along with ideas for the physical gaming environment.

 The final chapter is an entire season of *Papers and Paychecks*, consisting of five episodes designed for beginning characters as they make their way into the first serious job.
 The episodes can be run independently, but are most enjoyable when the first links between them are brought together.

-The book concludes with a set of supplementary appendicies; a collection of source material from which a Boss can delve into and develop their own project scenarios, some charts and tables for game play in summary, a business organisation chart, a *Dramatis Personae* chart for the Boss to keep track of NPCs during a session, and a résumé (aka character sheet) for major characters.
+The book concludes with a set of supplementary appendices; a collection of source material from which a Boss can delve into and develop their own project scenarios, some charts and tables for game play in summary, a business organisation chart, a *Dramatis Personae* chart for the Boss to keep track of NPCs during a session, and a résumé (a.k.a. character sheet) for major characters.

 At the end of the day however, the main purpose of "Papers and Paychecks" is enjoyment.
 Consider this "Rule 0" of the game.
 If the game is not enjoyable then something has gone wrong and it needs to be addressed.
 It doesn't have to be *fun*, as such, to use the etymological sense i.e., foolish.
-Players as well as characters can have their own assumptions challenged, and things will not always go well for their characters (indeed, in *Papers & Paychecks* they can go very bad indeed).
+Players as well as characters can have their own assumptions challenged, and things will not always go well for their characters (indeed, in *Papers & Paychecks* they can go very badly indeed).
 But rather it will give "enjoyment" and the act of exploring the shared imaginary space of a fictional universe that is like many of our own lives turned "up to eleven" will be provide entertainment, amusement, and perhaps even a little bit of insight.

 This game has a set of rules that is heavily inspired by the principles of 'playable realism'.
 The rules are sufficiently simple, even 'rules-light' in comparison to some monstrosities that have seen the light of day, but also provide a sense of realism, or at least verisimilitude.
 Quite obviously, given the origins of the cartoon in Advanced Dungeons & Dragons (TM), one would not be surprised to see a significant influence by various editions of that game in this design.
-Nevertheless, as with many other games, If a situation arises that is not covered in the rules, The Boss should make a hard and fast decision to continue play and if necessary the players can all revisit the situation outside of play.
+Nevertheless, as with many other games, If a situation arises that is not covered in the rules, The Boss should make a fast decision to continue play and if necessary the players can all revisit the situation outside of play.
 Consider this "Rule 1" - The Boss Rule.
 All rules in this book are subject to the whim of The Boss.

 By way of conclusion, a couple of other matters of note must be raised.
 This game does deal with situations that are obviously more contemporary, but with also 'adult concepts' (after all, it involves playing the role of adult characters) and is recommended for mature readers.
 Circumstances should not arise involving the massacre an orc extended family with fire and sword, but it might involve a flirtatious and somewhat inebriated co-worker at an office party.
 Make of that what you will.
-It also means that occassionally Anglo-Saxon words for profanities will be used; Norman-French words, of course, are noble, educated, and never there profane, peasant.
+It also means that occasionally Anglo-Saxon words for profanities will be used; Norman-French words, of course, are noble, educated, and never there profane, peasant.
 To rewrite George Carlin; "feces, urine, copulate, vagina, fellator, mater-copulator, and teats".

 This game has been published by the RPG Review Cooperative, an incorporated and non-profit association.
-Nobody associated with the Cooperative is making any money from this - all proceeds go to the association for the benefit of promoting our shared hobby - and as such we are particularly grateful for the genorsity of our backers on Kickstarter.
+Nobody associated with the Cooperative is making any money from this - all proceeds go to the association for the benefit of promoting our shared hobby - and as such we are particularly grateful for the generosity of our backers on Kickstarter.
 We are also deeply honoured to have the artistic skills of Dan 'Smif' Smith for the cover art.
 Special thanks is also given to the playtesters, who reviewed and tested the game, pulled it apart and put it back together again into the working product you see before you.

-Have fun and remember: "Les choses sont contre nous"!
+Enjoy the game and remember: "Les choses sont contre nous"!

 Lev Lafayette